The Konmari Method: Tidying Sentimental Items

 This category is one that I get so many emails about.

-Some people email me to say that they just can’t imagine letting go of some of their beloved possessions, and do I think it’s okay if they just keep it?
+Some people email me to say that they just can’t imagine letting go of some of their beloved possessions.
+Do I think it’s okay if they just keep it?

 Sometimes I get emails from people who display sentimental items proudly in their home and feel heartbroken at the thought of taking them down.

-Most recently, I received an email from someone who has some memory issues and the sentimental items in her home are the only way she can hold on to those precious memories – she was wondering if that was alright.
+Most recently, I received an email from someone who has some memory issues. ihe sentimental items in her home are the only way she can hold on to those precious memories.
+She was wondering if that was alright.

 Each one of those emails breaks my heart.